 In New Orleans (somehow) this morning to speak on Post-Judgment Motions for the TexasBarCLE Advanced Civil Trial seminar.
 Since everything in Texas east of Houston is frozen (power’s out in Austin and airports are closed in Dallas and Austin) most of the speakers couldn’t make it as scheduled, so the schedule was revised and my presentation is pushed up an hour.
 But there are beignets and chicory coffee, they are giving me half an hour to talk on a trial procedure topic, and there’s a WW II museum just down the street so my day really couldn’t get better.

-A Marshall jury in Judge Gilstrap’s court returned a verdict in the latest USAA case, which saw infringement claims going both ways.
+A Marshall jury in Judge Gilstrap’s court returned a verdict Friday afternoon.

 Yes, TTAB.
 Judge Jordan denied the defendant’s motion to stay proceedings in this trademark infringement case pending the resolution of related cancellation actions.

 A Houston jury found that the defendant in this oilfield competitor case did not infringe any of the three asserted claims, but that the claims were not proven invalid.

 Well, technically, it is an improved holster for some very, very big guns.
 Coincidentally that’s what this IP case dealt with.
 But the court denied the parties’ motion to stay pending rulings, noting that the parties hadn’t shown good cause to modify the scheduling order.